Pseudo-rigid body networks: learning interpretable deformable object dynamics from partial observations: Abstract

 \section{Abstract}

-Accurate prediction of deformable linear object (DLO) dynamics is challenging if the task at hand requires a human-interpretable yet computationally fast model.
+Accurately predicting deformable linear object (DLO) dynamics is challenging, especially when the task requires a model that is both human-interpretable and computationally efficient.
 In this work, we draw inspiration from the pseudo-rigid body method (PRB) and model a DLO as a serial chain of rigid bodies whose internal state is unrolled through time by a dynamics network.
-This dynamics network is trained jointly with a physics-informed encoder which maps observed motion variables to the DLO's hidden state.
-To encourage that the state acquires a physically meaningful representation, we leverage the forward kinematics of the PRB model as decoder.
+This dynamics network is trained jointly with a physics-informed encoder that maps observed motion variables to the DLO's hidden state.
+To encourage the state to acquire a physically meaningful representation, we leverage the forward kinematics of the PRB model as a decoder.
 We demonstrate in robot experiments that the proposed DLO dynamics model provides physically interpretable predictions from partial observations while being on par with black-box models regarding prediction accuracy.
 The project code is available at: \href{http://tinyurl.com/prb-networks}{tinyurl.com/prb-networks}